State schools in the UK

 Education standards in the UK

-Illiteracy is a problem in the UK (where some two million people have no ability to read and write functionally) and the decline in reading, writing and arithmetic among children is causing increasing concern.
 The standard of reading and writing is often weak at primary level, especially in deprived urban areas where social problems are rife.
-In recent years, the gulf between the good and bad schools has widened (in state and private schools).
+In recent years, the gulf between the good and bad schools has widened in both the state and private sectors.

 Types of school in the UK